Symphony No. 4 (Mahler)

 The premiere was performed in Munich on 25 November 1901 by the composer and the Kaim Orchestra, but it was met with negative audience and critical reception over the work's confusing intentions and perceived inferiority to the more well-received Second Symphony.
 The premiere was followed by a German tour, a 1901 Berlin premiere, and a 1902 Vienna premiere, which were met with near-unanimous condemnation of the symphony.
 Mahler conducted further performances of the symphony, sometimes to warm receptions, and the work received its American and British premieres in 1904 and 1905.
-The symphony's first edition was published in 1902, but Mahler made revisions in 1905, 1910, and 1911.
+The symphony's first edition was published in 1902, but Mahler made several more revisions up until 1911.
 After Mahler's death, the symphony continued to receive performances under conductors such as Willem Mengelberg and Bruno Walter, and its first recording is a 1930 Japanese rendition conducted by Hidemaro Konoye that is also the first electrical recording of any Mahler symphony.
 The musicologist Donald Mitchell believes the Fourth and its accessibility were largely responsible for the post-war rise in Mahler's popularity.

 The symphony uses cyclic form throughout its structure, such as in the anticipations of the Finale's main theme in the previous three movements.
 The first movement has been characterized as neoclassical in style, save for its complex development section.
 The second movement consists of scherzos depicting Death at his fiddle, which are contrasted with Ländler-like trios.
 The third movement's two themes are varied alternately before reaching a triple forte coda, and the Finale comprises verses from "Das himmlische Leben" sung in strophes that are separated by refrains of the first movement's opening.
 Certain themes and motifs in the Fourth Symphony are also found in Mahler's Second, Third, and Fifth Symphonies.